-Author contributions: All authors contributed to the acquisition of data, writing and revision of the manuscript.
+Author contributions: All authors contributed to the acquisition of data and writing and revision of the manuscript.

-Supported by the Liaoning Provincial Department of Education Science Research Project, No. L2014299; NSFC Molecular mechanism of abbarent expression of JDP2 and the regulation by JDP2 of TGF-beta-induced epithelial to mesenchymal transition in human pancreatic carcinoma, No. 81572360 (2016.1-2019.12).
+Supported by the Liaoning Provincial Department of Education Science Research Project, No. L2014299; NSFC Molecular mechanism of aberrant expression of JDP2 and the regulation by JDP2 of TGF-beta-induced epithelial to mesenchymal transition in human pancreatic carcinoma, No. 81572360 (2016.1-2019.12).

 Institutional review board statement: The study was performed retrospectively and was not antecedently reviewed by the Ethics Committee of China Medical University.

-Informed consent statement: The patient involved in this study gave his written informed consent authorizing use and disclosure of his protected health information.
+Informed consent statement: The patient involved in this study gave her written informed consent authorizing use and disclosure of her protected health information.

 Conflict-of-interest statement: The authors declared that they have no conflicts of interest related to this work.